 - Head Start and Early Head Start.
 These preschool programs are free to eligible families and serve children ages birth to 5.

-- North Carolina Pre-K. This is a free preschool program for at-risk children who turn 4 by August 31.
+- North Carolina Pre-K. This is a free statewide preschool program for at-risk children who turn 4 by August 31.
 (Click here for Chatham County’s NC Pre-K program or here for the state website).

 - Employee and student assistance programs.
 Ask your employer or the school/college you attend if they offer any help paying for child care.
 Some employers offer a flexible spending account, which allows you to pay for child care with pre-tax dollars.